-The mission of Eye Consultants of Pennsylvania is to deliver the highest quality eye care resulting in the best cataract surgery outcomes for residents of Ephrata, Lancaster, Berks County and Schuylkill County, PA.
+The mission of Eye Consultants of Pennsylvania is to deliver the highest quality eye care resulting in the best cataract surgery outcomes for residents of Ephrata, Lebanon, Lancaster, Berks County and Schuylkill County, PA.

 Our cataract specialists are Board Certified and have been trained by some of the most respected medical facilities in the world, including Duke University Medical Center in Durham, the Scheie Eye Institute in Philadelphia, the Massachusetts Eye & Ear Infirmary at Harvard Medical School in Boston, Wills Eye Hospital in Philadelphia, and the Wilmer Eye Institute at Johns Hopkins in Baltimore.